Skip to content

 • Mobile row height — height of each row in the mobile layout (default: 70 px).

-States create a layered hierarchy in your dashboard — for example, a root state listing all devices and a detail state showing data for a selected device.
+A state is a named view within a dashboard — for example, a root state listing all devices and a detail state showing data for one selected device.

-To access states management, in edit mode, click the States icon (Manage dashboard states) on the left of the toolbar.
+To manage states, in edit mode click the States icon (Manage dashboard states) in the toolbar.

 1. In edit mode, click Manage dashboard states in the toolbar.